 The impact of Orio Palmer’s legacy

-The 9/11 Commission concluded, after reviewing the tapes, that Palmer and his crews — the few that reached the 78th floor — were indispensable in maintaining calm evacuation standards and that without their assistance and forging ahead, more lives would’ve been lost upon the South Tower’s collapse.
+The 9/11 Commission concluded, after reviewing the tapes, that Palmer and his crews — the few that reached the 78th floor — were indispensable in maintaining calm evacuation standards.
+Also, without their assistance and forging ahead, more lives would’ve been lost upon the South Tower’s collapse.

-The New York City Fire Department’s physical fitness award was renamed the Orio Palmer Memorial Fitness Award and if you’re in New York City, you’ll see Deputy Chief Orio J. Palmer Way in the Bronx between Vireo and Webster Avenues.
+The New York City Fire Department’s physical fitness award was renamed the Orio Palmer Memorial Fitness Award.
+If you’re in New York City, you’ll see Deputy Chief Orio J. Palmer Way in the Bronx between Vireo and Webster Avenues.

-Deputy Chief Orio Palmer’s remains were transferred to Ground Zero, placed about 70 feet below the ground with the unidentified remains of 1,115 victims, though the underground burial decision was met with opposition by friends and family, including FDNY Lt.
+Deputy Chief Orio Palmer’s remains were transferred to Ground Zero.
+They were placed about 70 feet below the ground with the unidentified remains of 1,115 victims.
+Though the underground burial decision was met with opposition by friends and family, including FDNY Lt.
 James McCaffrey.

 We can never forget, the United States will be in debt to those lost forever.
 This September 11th, remember these heroic stories as reminders that there is good among us and it’s worth an awful lot more than the divide.

 Editors Note: This article was originally published on September 6, 2019.